 Wheel-end problems can create safety, reliability, and downtime risk if they are not addressed early.

-If the truck acts different when loaded, it may be a sign that axle-related stress is exposing a deeper issue.
+If the truck acts differently when loaded, it may be a sign that axle-related stress is exposing a deeper issue.

 The truck usually gives warning signs before a major failure happens.
-These issues are worth checking before they become more disruptive.
+These issues are worth checking before they become more disruptive and more expensive.

 If the truck feels different on the road, especially under load, it is worth having the axle and related components checked.